Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 The name alone feels like validation that it’s a good book–regardless of what’s inside.

 There isn’t a wrong or right choice when you’re picking a publisher.
-Make sure to weigh the pros and cons to both options before you choose who to publish a children’s book with.
+Make sure to weigh the pros and cons of both options before you choose who to publish a children’s book with.
 Only you know how to choose the publishing house that’s going to work best for your story!

 What to Expect at a Writer’s Conference for New Authors:

 Are you thinking about going to a writer’s conference soon?
 They’re an AMAZING resource for writers of all skill levels, but you might not know what to expect at a writer’s conference the first time you go.
 As a seasoned veteran of conferences, I’m here to help prepare you so you don’t look like a newbie. 😀

 When I went to my first-ever children’s book writing conference, I was like an eager child on the first day of school with shiny new pencils and perfectly, pleated new skirt with cherries on it.
 THAT girl was me!)
 I even had new business cards made and had printed out the first few pages of my story to share with anyone who was prepared to read it.

 As a new writer, it’s important to know that you aren’t going to a conference to connect with people in the publishing world that want to buy your book.
 Sure, there are editors and agents there to lecture during breakout sessions or teach at intensives or offer critiques, BUT YOU CANNOT approach them with your story.
 (I want to make sure I yelled that at you.)